Open Positions: Professional Staff

 Hybrid: This role can be hybrid from our Los Angeles office

 The Legal Assistant will support attorneys in our Real Estate Practice Group by providing information management, administrative, and client service support.
 This role enhances attorney effectiveness by coordinating communications, managing documents, and ensuring smooth workflow.
 The ideal candidate will have knowledge of relevant legal processes (or a strong willingness to learn), demonstrate initiative, follow through on assignments, and possess excellent attention to detail, organizational, and technical skills.
+(Minimum of 4 years of legal and executive administrative experience within the real estate area)

 This role offers the opportunity to work from a remote location on days when in-person attendance is not required, and as agreed upon by the direct supervisor.
 It is an essential function of this role that the employee be available to work in-person in the Los Angeles office one or more days per week.